-To decline the clearing operation and abort new logging, press ∇u (NO).
+To decline the clearing operation and not begin logging, press ▽ ¬ (NO).

 If you attempt to save a meter reading when saved readings memory is full, FULL appears in the display.
 You must use the VIEW MEM function to clear saved readings memory before proceeding.